rue-22/rue-22/README.md

 ### Hi there 👋

-I'm rue (he/him), currently a student from UP Diliman.
+I'm rue (he/him), currently a Computer Science student from University of the Philippines Diliman.

 <!--
 Motivated to learn.
 Movie junkie.
 Sucker for nature.